 Tags

-An administrator can add 'tags' to an account or sub-account.
+An administrator can add "tags" to an account or sub-account.

-A sub-account doesn't have to have its own set of tags.
 Instead, you can choose to use the tags in its parent account.

 Agenda Items and Sessions

-Tags enable you to track attendees' interests, by applying tags (and points) to agenda items, or to sessions (if you're using the Speaker and Session Management module).
+Tags enable you to track attendees' interests by applying tags (and points) to agenda items, or to sessions (if you're using the Speaker and Session Management module).

 You can then run an integration job to upload attendees' aggregated interest points to an external Marketing Automation system such as Eloqua or Marketo, or run an Interest Metrics Report.